inaimathi/cl-web-dev/README.md

 ## Hunchentoot-related

-There are really only three things I ever do with Hunchentoot.
-Define handlers, define a static directory and start the server.
-Very occasionally, I also stop the server. `cl-web-dev` re-exports `stop` and defines the following to help with the rest
+There are really only four things I ever do with Hunchentoot.
+Define handlers, define a static directory, poke at `session` and start the server.
+Very occasionally, I also stop the server. `cl-web-dev` re-exports `stop`, `session-start`, `session-value`, `delete-session-value` and `remove-session`, and defines the following to help with the rest

 #### easy-start